aspnetzero/documents/doc/Development-Guide-Angular.md

 **About Deployment**

 If you have merged Angular UI project into ASP.NET Core project then you only need to publish your .Host project.
+After publish .Host project, you should copy files that are in .Host/wwwroot/dist folder to publish_folder/wwwroot.
+For example: Move files in `.Host/wwwroot/dist` to `C:\inetpub\wwwroot\my-website\wwwroot`

 **Email Settings**